Primovisto/Velabri-Ltd/README.md

 <h5>Javascript</h5>
 Javascript was incorporated to tell the 'window' to fix the menu to the top of the page once the user scrolls down the page more than 70 pixels.
-The javascript added a class "navbar-fixed-top" when the user scrolled down more than 70px this class fixed the menu tothe top of the page and styled the menu accordingly.
+The javascript added a class "navbar-fixed-top" when the user scrolled down more than 70px this class fixed the menu to the top of the page and styled the menu accordingly.

 <h3>Jumbotron Section</h3>

 <h3>Services Section</h3>